 Whichever option you go for, getting to the islands is part of the fun – hop on a ferry and enjoy great views along the way.

-Ferries leave throughout the year from various ports in Gothenburg, and they’re included in the Västtrafik public transport network.
-A 90-minute ticket costs 28 SEK, a one-day pass 135 SEK, and a three-day pass 270 SEK.
+Ferries leave throughout the year from various ports in Gothenburg, and they’re part of the Västtrafik public transport network (free if you have a Gothenburg Pass).
+A 90-minute ticket costs 35 SEK.
+A one-day Zone 1 pass, which covers most of the islands, costs 115 SEK, and a three-day pass is 230 SEK.

 Although the islands can be visited anytime, summer is the best time to explore the archipelago.
 If you do go out of season, check ahead; some shops and restaurants close outside summer, or have limited operating hours.

 Connected to neighbouring Styrsö by bridge, Donsö is known for its distinctive rows of fisherman’s huts painted in Falu red paint near the harbour.

 If you fancy a swim, head to the beach at Lökholmen island, a 15-minute walk east of the harbour, where you can jump into the sea from a jetty deck.

 In early August, Donsö comes alive with its annual harbour party, Donsö Hamnfest.
 Vendors take over the red cabins along the harbour, while water games and live music add to the atmosphere.

 If you fancy staying, the Isbolaget hotel has sea views, and its restaurant serves up tasty affordable seafood dishes.
 Families or groups of friends may prefer this large self-catering holiday house, with a lovely sea-view deck.